paketo-buildpacks/yarn/README.md

-# Yarn Cloud Native Buildpack
+# Paketo Buildpack for Yarn

 The Yarn CNB provides the [Yarn Package manager](https://yarnpkg.com).
 The buildpack installs `yarn` onto the `$PATH` which makes it available for